bamzi/jobrunner/README.md

 # ![](https://raw.githubusercontent.com/bamzi/jobrunner/master/views/runclock.jpg) JobRunner

 JobRunner is framework for performing work asynchronously, outside of the request flow.
 It comes with cron to schedule and queue job functions for processing at specified time.

+It includes a live monitoring of current schedule and state of active jobs that can be outputed as JSON or Html template.

 ## Install

 `go get github.com/bamzi/jobrunner`

-#### Setup
+### Setup

 ```go
 package main